uvarc/rc-website/content/post/2026-may-maintenance.md

 #### Intel

 Intel 2025.3 will become the new default.
 Most modules under 2023.1 and 2025.0 will be migrated under 2025.3.
 Some of the most important upgrades include:

 - cp2k/2026.1
 - elpa/2025.06.002
 - libxc/7.0.0

 A module that is not migrated may exist under GCC (e.g. spglib) or NVHPC (e.g. gromacs).
 If not, it should be seen as deprecated, meaning it will be removed with the Intel 2023.1 and 2025.0 toolchains in the future, but not during this maintenance.
-Deprecated modules are listed at the end of this page.
+Deprecated modules are listed at the end.
 If you still need to use these modules, please let us know as soon as possible.

 #### NVHPC